Preparation and practice are the keys to effectively answering competency-based interview questions.

 It's a given that candidates should always do some preparation for an interview.
 And these days, there's one particular type of interview where good preparation is mandatory for success: the competency-based interview.

 Also known as a situational interview, this method requires candidates to clearly and concisely state how they have handled (or would handle) specific work-related situations.
 Your answers help the interviewer assess whether you have the specific competencies — skills, behaviors, and knowledge — needed for that particular role.

-The company's goal in using this type of interview is to discover and hire someone who will both excel in their job and work effectively with their current employees.
+The company's goal in using these types of hiring practices is to discover and hire someone who will both excel in their job and work effectively with their current employees.

 What to expect